PAIDiPaidThis.com

 How to pay less

-• Save your vet's and the out-of-hours vet's numbers now, so you lose no time in an emergency.
+• Save your vet's number and the out-of-hours emergency number now, so you lose no time hunting for them mid-crisis.

-• Keep a photo or packet of anything suspicious to show the vet, helping them treat precisely.
+• Keep a photo or the packet of anything suspicious to show the vet.
+It lets them treat precisely instead of testing broadly.

-• Store human medicines, cleaning products and toxic foods well out of your pet's reach.
+• Store human medicines, cleaning products, chocolate and other toxic foods properly out of your pet's reach.

 Common questions